This feature is used to develop ETL definitions.

 This function is used to rename the ETL definition.

-On the ETL Definitions page, select the definition from the table and click on the Actions-Rename menu option.
+On the ETL Definitions page, select the definition in the table, then click Actions > Rename.

-A pop-up window is displayed for configuration.
-Provide a new name and click the Update button to confirm.
+A configuration pop-up window is displayed.
+Enter a new name, then click the “Update” button to confirm.

-The definition is renamed, and A confirmation message is displayed in the top-right hand corner.
+The definition is renamed, and a confirmation message is displayed in the top-right corner.

 Copy Definition.

-This function makes a copy of the ETL definition.
+This function creates a copy of the ETL definition.

-On the ETL Definitions page, select the definition from the table and click the Actions - Copy menu option.
+On the ETL Definitions page, select the definition in the table, then click Actions > Copy.

-A copy of the definition is created, and a confirmation message is displayed in the top-right hand corner.
+A copy of the definition is created, and a confirmation message appears in the top-right corner.

 Remove Definition.

-On the ETL Definitions page, select the definition from the table and click the Actions-Remove menu option.
+On the ETL Definitions page, select the definition in the table, then click Actions > Remove.

 A pop-up window is displayed for confirmation.
-Click the OK button.
+Select the checkbox and click the OK button.
+Note: All related instances will be removed.

-The definition is removed permanently, and a confirmation message is displayed in the top-right hand corner.
+The definition is permanently removed, and a confirmation message is displayed in the top-right corner.

 Manage Snapshots.